NeuroBox3D/AnaMorph/README.md

 	am_cellgen -i someCell.swc -force-meshing -meshing-cansurf-angularsegments 6

 will produce neurites with a resolution of 6 nodes per cross-section (the default setting).
+Smaller values for this parameter will result in coarser grids.
+For values lower than 5, the additional option *-preserve-crease-edges* is recommended to avoid unnatural twisting with loss of volume.

 **Preconditioning** can be fine-tuned using the *-cellnet-pc* directive: